What is SEO?

 Runs ads for keywords that are too competitive

 As mention earlier, it can take years to rank some keywords.
 While it is ok to be patient, when it comes to competitive keywords, it makes sense to focus on PPC.
 Consider when you want to rank for competitive keywords like “recurring billing software” against well-established brands.
 If you need quick results, PPC guarantees you a position.
 However, depending on your industry the cost of acquisition can create an obstacle for your overall ROI.
 Therefore, it is ok to start with PPC as you focus on SEO or invest in some quality content to rank for that position.

 Benefits of using PPC when focusing on SEO:

 - Instant revenue: PPC pays off immediately.
 For example, you can pay for ads in the morning and start making sales in the afternoon.

-- You can test and optimize for conversions: The majority of ad platforms have tracking features that will allow you to carry out various tests and optimize until sure what is working for you.
+- You can test and optimize for conversions: The majority of ad platforms, such as Voluum, have tracking features that will allow you to carry out various tests and optimize until sure what is working for you.

 - You get valuable keyword data: The “Search terms” report in Google Ads shows conversion data for the keywords you’re bidding on.
 With this data, you can know which keywords are actually paying off and are the easiest to rank for organically.

 Use SEO and PPC for ad-heavy keywords